sweetlandj/Platibus/README.md

 #### `<queueing>`

 Overrides the default queueing configuration.
-The value of the `type` attribute indicates which queuing service will be used and which nested configuration element is expected.
-(Currently the only supported `type` is `Filesystem`.)

-##### `<filesystem>`

-Configures filesystem based queueing.
-The `path` attribute specifies the path in which queues and message files will be written.
-If the specified path is not rooted, then it will be considered relative to the app domain base directory.
+The value of the `provider` attribute indicates the `IMessageQueueingServiceProvider` implementation that will provide the `IMessageQueueingService` implementation (by assembly qualified name or the name specified in the `ProviderAttribute` on the concrete type).
+Additional provider-specific attributes (such as `path`) can also be specified on this element to influence how the `IMessageQueueingService` is initialized.

+#### `<journaling>`

+Overrides the default journaling configuration.
+The value of the `provider` attribute indicates the `IMessageJournalingServiceProvider` implementation that will provide the `IMessageJournalingService` implementation (by assembly qualified name or the name specified in the `ProviderAttribute` on the concrete type).
+Additional provider-specific attributes (such as `path`) can also be specified on this element to influence how the `IMessageJournalingService` is initialized.

 #### `<subscriptionTracking>`

 Overrides the default subscription tracking configuration.
-The value of the `type` attribute indicates which queuing service will be used and which nested configuration element is expected.
-(Currently the only supported `type` is `Filesystem`.)

-##### `<filesystem>`

-Configures filesystem based subscription tracking.
-The `path` attribute specifies the path in which topic and subscriber data will be written.
-If the specified path is not rooted, then it will be considered relative to the app domain base directory.
+The value of the `provider` attribute indicates the `ISubscriptionTrackingServiceProvider` implementation that will provide the `ISubscriptionTrackingService` implementation (by assembly qualified name or the name specified in the `ProviderAttribute` on the concrete type).
+Additional provider-specific attributes (such as `path`) can also be specified on this element to influence how the `ISubscriptionTrackingService` is initialized.

 #### `<endpoints>`